 Get-ADUser -SearchBase $rootOu -Filter * | ForEach-Object {Add-ADGroupMember -Identity $group -Members $_ }

 Update the Group Policy settings on the client computers.
-If a user is not allowed to logon locally, an error message will appear:
+If a user from a different OU (who is not allowed to log on locally) tries to logon to the computer, an error message will appear:

 You cannot log on because the logon method you are using is not allowed on this computer.
 Please see your network administrator for more information.